Ecogenomics/CheckM/README.md

+[IN ACTIVE DEVELOPMENT AND NOT CURRENTLY RECOMMEND FOR USE!]

 # CheckM for Python 3

 This branch is the initial release of CheckM for Python 3.
 CheckM has been ported to Python 3 as Python 2 is reaching [end of life](https://pythonclock.org/) on January 1, 2020.
 CheckM will be updated from v1.0.18 to v1.1.0 on Dec.
 1, 2019.
 CheckM v1.1.0 will require Python 3 and there are no plans to maintain a Python 2 compatible version of CheckM.
 Apologies for any issues this may cause.